douglas86/ci-pp5-property-react/README.md

 ##### Brief Description of Automated testing

 - To run cypress, make sure that react is still running
-- This testing framework gives my a user interface to test
+- This testing framework gives me a user interface to test
 - It runs automatically on file save
 - Open up a new terminal and run npx cypress open
 - This will then open up a browser with cypress running